 A. Book your resort and ferry ticket as far as possible in advance, especially when travelling over weekends, public holidays and Singaporean and Malaysian school holidays.
 You'll find that these are busy periods.
 Click here to see the entire range of Tioman hotels and resorts that Agoda has on offer, from budget to exclusive retreats.
 Happy browsing!

-B. Parking at the designated area outside the ferry terminal in Mersing costs up to RM 18 per night.
+B. Parking at the designated area outside Mersing Harbour Centre costs up to RM 18 per night.
 The car park is fenced off and secure, but tends to be full during weekends and holidays.
-That said, come and see us at ferry ticket collection counter number 1, because chances are we can get your car in.
+That said, come and see us at ferry ticket collection counter number 1, because chances are we can get your car parked.
 Click here for more details.

 Book your favorite Tioman hotel here...